zentrum-lexikographie/dwdsmor/README.md

   -h, --help            show this help message and exit -c, --csv             output CSV table
-  -C, --force-color     preserve color and formatting when piping output -H, --no-header       suppress table header
+  -C, --force-color     preserve color and formatting when piping output -E, --no-empty        do not output empty columns or values -H, --no-header       suppress table header
   -I, --no-index        do not output lemma and paradigm index -j, --json            output JSON object